 Book Accommodation and Tours Ahead of Time!

-Summer and fall are high season in the Yukon.
-Although the Yukon isn’t super well-traveled campsites and accommodation options will book up.
+Summer and fall are high seasons in the Yukon.
+Although the Yukon isn’t super well-traveled, campsites and accommodation options will book up.
 Make sure to book any tours you want to do well ahead of time too!